corinef/Python-qPCR-analysis/README.md

 ```

 # Content
 Each run is an individual [Plate file](https://github.com/corinef/thesis-Python-qPCR/tree/main/Plate%20files) (1-32) representing one gene tested per biological replicate that *need to be downloaded* for use of this script.
+The script is also recommended to be downloaded for full use.

-Runs were grouped together by biological replicate (BR).
+Runs grouped together by biological replicate (BR).

 1. Each BR dataframe includes:
     * clean up: